vedph/cadmus-codicology/docs/cod-sheet-labels.md

 - nDefinitions (`CodSheetNColumnDefinition[]`): numbering on sheets:
   - id\* (`string`)
   - rank (`short`): a generic `rank` property which defines the rank for N definitions of the same type: e.g. the main numbering has rank=1, the second has rank=2, etc. Two numberings might also have the same rank if neither prevails.
 Also, this has the advantage of allowing several columns for quires, signatures, etc. should this be ever required because of different, conflicting descriptions.
+  - links (`AssertedCompositeId[]`): links to some other entities, e.g. a figurative element for decorated labels.
   - note (`string`)
   - isPagination (bool)
   - isByScribe (bool)